Quite the Pair: Daycare and Deductions

 Indiana Child Support calculations are completed by a simple math algorithm.
 The Indiana Supreme Court had determined how much of the joint weekly income of two parents should go toward a child.
-The Indiana Supreme Court has created a website where parties can attempt to determine their child support obligation: http://www.in.gov/judiciary/2625.htm.
+The Indiana Supreme Court has created a child support obligation website where parties can attempt to calculate their own specific child support obligation.

 Once both parents’ weekly income is inputted into the Indiana Child Support calculator, there are a few items that will increase the total cost of support, but are also subtracted out of the total support paid.
 The most common items are insurance payments for the child and any daycare costs that may be paid for the child.